 We have 4 grants available, each valued at $5,000.
 These fall within the following categories:

-- Kickstart: New business or within first 12 months of trading
+- Kickstart: New business or within first 12 months of registration as a company

 - Growth: Over 12 months of trading, revenue more than $120,000, GST registered and funding will support a step-change in growth for the business

 To be able apply for the grants you will need to submit the following documents:

 - Robust Business / Growth Plan

 - Supporting market validation evidence (e.g. forward orders, evidence of market size & demand, etc.)